 On the morning of July 14, 1853 he became the first American to land on Japanese soil while leading the landing of Perry's party near the village of Kurihama.
 In 1859 he became Commandant of the Washington Navy Yard.

 · Was the Commandant of the Washington Navy Yard 1859-61.

-He resigned his commission as captain in 1861, when it seemed Maryland would secede for the Union.
+In April 1861 believing that his native state would soon leave the Union, Buchanan resigned his commission.
 His views were not as a secessionist, but felt it only proper to fight for the well-being of his family in that state.
-Maryland held with the Union.
-When Buchanan tried to recall his resignation, the Secretary of the navy wrote him saying the President had stricken his name from the rolls of the navy.
+When Maryland held with the Union he tried to recall his resignation, the Secretary of the navy wrote him saying the President had stricken his name from the rolls of the navy.
 This treatment, coupled with his sympathy for the south, caused Buchanan to join the Confederate Navy with the rank of Captain.

-· He oversaw the construction of the ironclad CSS TENNESSEE and was on board her during her gallant battle with the Union fleet on 5 August 1864 at the Battle of Mobile Bay, made famous by his opponent Admiral Farraguts's famous statement " Damn the torpedoes!
+· He oversaw the construction of the ironclad CSS TENNESSEE and was on board her during her gallant battle with the Union fleet on 5 August 1864 at the Battle of Mobile Bay.
+Which was made famous by his opponent Rear Admiral David Glasgow Farragut's famous statement " Damn the torpedoes!
 Full speed ahead."

 He was twice wounded severely and was taken prisoner of war, 5 August 1864, he was not exchanged until February 1865.
 He was on convalescent leave until the Civil War ended a few months later.